-In recent weeks our Prime Minister, Tony Blair, and the Home Office have reminded us of the potential threat from terrorists, including the use of unconventional weapons.
+In recent weeks we have seen our Prime Minister, Tony Blair, authorise the use of the military to guard Heathrow Airport and the Home Office has reminded us of the potential threat from terrorists, including the use of unconventional weapons.
 I should imagine that any war with Iraq will exacerbate the threat in this area.

-There has been an open threat from a range of radical organisations that they will embark on causing terror and economic disruption should this materialise.
-No doubt, some of this rhetoric is empty and it pulls a veil over the real threat from the few who may have been planted as sleepers in the past.
+There has been an open threat from a range of radical organisations that they will embark on causing terror and economic disruption should the war with Iraq materialise.
+No doubt, some of this rhetoric is empty and pulls a veil over the real threat from those who may have been planted as sleepers in the past.

 Some radicals may take negative inspiration from what they perceive as a hopeless situation.
-This could result in disaffected small groups waging asymmetric warfare on the West through Chemical, Biological, Radiological, Nuclear or Digital (CBRN-D) means blended with conventional physical attacks.
+This could result in small disaffected groups waging asymmetric warfare on the West through Chemical, Biological, Radiological, Nuclear, Digital or Suicide (CBRN-DS) means blended with conventional physical attacks.